-- We challenged management in respect of the key assumptions used in the going concern assessment, in particular refining margins and forecast volumes through comparison to analyst reports and prior volumes achieved; - We included an experienced energy sector audit team member with knowledge of refinery margin modelling, likely future pricing and market trends, to support the audit team in our evaluation of the trading cash flow assumptions applied by management; - We agreed available facilities to underlying signed and fully executed agreements and the extent of drawings thereunder to external confirmations at 31 December 2022; - In addition, for those new facilities secured by the Group post the balance sheet date, we obtained the signed and fully executed agreements; - We performed a critical challenge of the appropriateness and completeness of the sensitivities and stress test applied by management; - We developed our own downside sensitivities in relation to trading performance in the forecast period; - In respect to the downside sensitivities and stress test performed by management and the further sensitivity tests modelled by EY, we performed and/or noted the following: - Whilst management's cashflow forecasts anticipate a level of refinancing to occur during the going concern review period, based on the financing history of the Group and its relations with financial institutions, we further tested the forecasts by developing additional downside liquidity sensitivities.
-These sensitivities stress tested the liquidity of the Group by assuming that facilities which expire during the going concern review period, including €0.6bn which renew from quarter two of 2023 through to quarter four of 2023, would not be renewed or replaced. - We adjusted our stress test to overlay additional headroom due to improved results in quarter one of 2023 versus the downward trading stress test and the introduction of a minimal liquidity buffer given the increase in working capital requirements caused by increased input costs. - We considered plausible and controllable mitigating actions which could be incorporated into a downside forecast scenario such as reinstatement of uncommitted dividend outflows, deferment of significant discretionary planned capital spend and deferment of planned early repayment of certain debt. - After applying the aforementioned downside sensitivities and controllable mitigating actions we revisited the forecasts to understand the headroom position. - We obtained supporting documentation to evaluate the plausibility of management's mitigation plans considering actions delivered to date;
+- We challenged management in respect of the key assumptions used in the going concern assessment, in particular refining margins and forecast volumes through comparison to analyst reports and prior volumes achieved; - We agreed available facilities to underlying signed and fully executed agreements and the extent of drawings thereunder to external confirmations at 31 December 2023; - In addition, for those new facilities secured by the Group post the balance sheet date, we obtained the signed and fully executed agreements; - We performed a critical challenge of the appropriateness and completeness of the sensitivities and stress test applied by management; - We developed our own downside sensitivities in relation to trading performance in the forecast period; - In respect to the downside sensitivities and stress test performed by management and the further sensitivity tests modelled by EY, we performed and/or noted the following: - Whilst management's cashflow forecasts anticipate a level of refinancing to occur during the going concern review period, based on the financing history of the Group and its relations with financial institutions, we further tested the forecasts by developing additional downside liquidity sensitivities.
+These sensitivities stress tested the liquidity of the Group by assuming that no issuance of new Eurobond, new issuance of facilities and facilities which expire during the going concern review period, would not be renewed or replaced. - We considered plausible and controllable mitigating actions which could be incorporated into a downside forecast scenario such as utilization of undrawn amount of committed loans without considering the project finance headroom which is relates to projects/capex. - After applying the aforementioned downside sensitivities and controllable mitigating actions we revisited the forecasts to understand the headroom position. - We obtained supporting documentation to evaluate the plausibility of management's mitigation plans considering actions delivered to date; - We considered the results of other audit procedures and other knowledge obtained in the audit and whether it was consistent with or contradicted management's assumptions; - We have considered events immediately after the end of the going concern period to determine if any debt repayments would fall after the going concern assessment period; and - We have evaluated the adequacy of disclosures in respect of going concern in the Company's financial statements.
+This involved comparison of the specific knowledge obtained through our detailed work and knowledge of the wider energy sector.